Arcade fame turns to infamy as Billy Mitchell’s record-setting Donkey Kong score is invalidated

 We must repeat, the truth is the priority.
 That is the concern.
 Whatever it takes.

 This dispute is closed, and a controversial but nevertheless legendary gaming figure covered in shame (or he should be if he has any).
 Who will be next?
-Regardless of who falls, the community will no doubt continue to thrive; the passion for these old games is undying and as new generations have shown, not limited to an aging cohort of Gen-Xers striving to extend a bygone era of glory (though admittedly they are a big part of it).
+Regardless of who falls, the community will no doubt continue to thrive; the passion for these old games is undying and, as new generations have shown, is not limited to an aging cohort of Gen-Xers striving to extend a bygone era of glory (though admittedly they are a big part of it).

 If this strange saga interested you anywhere near as much as it interested me, go ahead and dive in.
 You might find you have a new hobby.
 Just don’t try to fake it.
 And by the way, the current top score in Donkey Kong is 1,247,700, set just two months ago by Robbie Lakeman.
 Good luck.